GreenWay construction updates

 Artist impression - Lewisham West, looking north towards Longport Street tunnel:

-Construction for the Longport Street Tunnel has begun by reinforcing slopes with 'soil nailing' for stability.
-This process is progressing well:
+Construction for the Longport Street Tunnel began by reinforcing slopes with 'soil nailing' for stability.
+Works are continuing with the construction of a platform before commencing tunnelling works in late May.

 Before the GreenWay shared path is in place, a temporary access road is being created to allow for the construction of the tunnel under Longport Street: